SEO for estate agents is tough.

 So, SEO is a vital component of your marketing strategy.

-What is estate agent SEO?
+What is SEO for estate agents?

 Google has over 200 ranking factors, but we can boil SEO down to three main components: technical, on-page and off-page (more on this later).